Khuda Bakhsh

-Sir Khan Bahadur Khuda Bakhsh OIE FRAS (2 August 1842 – 3 August 1908) was an Indian advocate, judge, philosopher, scholar and historian from Patna, Bihar.
+Sir Khan Bahadur Khuda Bakhsh KCIE FRAS (2 August 1842 – 3 August 1908) was an Indian advocate, judge, philosopher, scholar and historian from Patna.
 He was the founder of Khuda Bakhsh Oriental Library and Chief Justice of Nizam's Supreme Court of Hyderabad from 1895 to 1898.
 Khuda Bakhsh maintains a strong legacy across the Islamic world for his contributions to Literature and History.